Conjugator length of locally compact groups of Euclidean isometries: Introduction

 \section{Introduction}

-The growth of the conjugator length function for various classes of groups has been investigated for more than 30 years.
+The growth of the conjugator length function has been investigated for various classes of finitely generated groups for more than 30 years.
 There has been a particular interest in groups acting on nice spaces.
-Generically, CAT$(0)$-groups \cite{BridsonHaefliger} have conjugator length functions growing at most exponentially -- though this is a worst-case scenario.
+As a worst case scenario, groups with properly discontinuous, cocompact actions on a CAT$(0)$-space have conjugator length functions growing at most exponentially \cite{BridsonHaefliger}.
 It is a broad problem to pin down the exact growth rate of this function for prominent (classes of) groups.
-However, a surprisingly long list of results yield linear growth.
-The oldest such example we found is due to Lys\"enok \cite{Lysenok} for word hyperbolic groups.
-Other examples include mapping class groups \cite{Tao} and some $S$-arithmetic metabelian groups such as Baumslag--Solitar groups $\mathtt{BS}(1,n)$ and lamplighters $\F_q \wr \Z$ \cite{Sale}.
-The most recent result we are aware of is by Bridson, Riley, and Sale \cite{BRS} establishing linear growth within a class of free-by-cyclic groups.
-It is often very helpful if the conjugator length function has linear growth.
-As a consequence, for example, an exponential-time algorithm to solve the conjugacy problem can be built for groups that have decidable word problem and linear conjugator length function; see, e.g., \cite[p.~416]{Tao}.

-In this short note we extend the notion of conjugator length function to locally compact (Hausdorff) groups, compare \Cref{sec:coarse-geometry}, and add to the list of groups for which this function grows linearly.
-See \Cref{sec:mainsetup} for the precise definition of split subgroups of $\Isom(\E^n)$.
+In this article we extend the notion of conjugator length function to locally compact (Hausdorff) groups, see \Cref{sec:coarse-geometry}, adding to the list of groups for which this function grows linearly while also observing an interesting dichotomy of cases.
+See \Cref{sec:mainsetup} for the precise definition of split subgroups $T_\aH \rtimes \sH$ of $\Isom(\E^n)$, and \Cref{def:essentialH0} for the essential part $\til{\sH}$ of $\sH$, which characterizes the action of $\sH$ on the translation lattice $L_H$ associated to $T_H$.

-\begin{thm} Let $H$ be a split, {locally compact} subgroup of $\Isom(\E^n)$, the group of isometries of Euclidean space $\E^n$.
-Then the conjugator length function $\CLF: \N \to \Z_{\geq 0}$ of $H$ grows at most linearly. \end{thm}
+\begin{thm} Let $\aH=T_H\rtimes \sH$ be a split, locally compact subgroup of $\Isom(\E^n)$.
+Let $\til{\sH}$ be the essential part of $\sH$, write $\CLF: \N \to \Z_{\geq 0}$ for the conjugator length function of $H$.
+Then: \begin{enumerate} \item The conjugator length function $\CLF$ has trivial (i.e., zero) growth if, and only if, the spherical part $\sH$ and the translation part $T_H$ of $\aH$ commute. \end{enumerate} Suppose that $T_H$ and $\sH$ do not commute.
+Then: \begin{enumerate}[resume] \item The conjugator length function $\CLF$ of $H$ grows linearly if, and only if, $\til\sH$ is discrete. \item $\CLF$ is unbounded (in the sense that $\CLF(m)=\infty$ for all but finitely many $m \in \N$) if, and only if, $\til\sH$ is not discrete. \end{enumerate} \end{thm}

+It is known to experts that the conjugator length function is not necessarily preserved under quasi-isometries.
+Our \Cref{thm:lineargrowth} furnishes a long list of (pairs of) familiar topological groups that are quasi-isometric but have distinct conjugator length functions.

+Observe that a trivial action of $\sH$ on $\Span_\R(L_H)$ implies splitting of $\aH$ as a direct product, and that discreteness of $\til\sH$ is equivalent to finiteness in our setting.
+If $\aH$ is abelian or compact, then the conjugator length function of $\aH$ has zero growth by item~\eqref{trivialGrowth}.
+The following corollary of our main result is immediate from item~\eqref{1isolated}.

-\begin{corollary} The conjugator length function of affine Coxeter groups and of split crystallographic groups grows linearly. \end{corollary}
+\begin{corollary} The conjugator length functions of affine Coxeter groups and of split crystallographic groups grow linearly. \end{corollary}